-Jamian Juliano-Villani & Van HanosPublished: March, 2015 in Zoo Magazine
+Jamian Juliano-Villani & Van HanosPublished: March, 2015, Zoo Magazine

 Jackson Pollock and Lee Krasner, Camille Claudel and Rodin, Marina Abramovic and Ulay – the history of art knows artists couples whose passionate relationships stimulated their creativity in an extraordinary way.
 For the successful New York artists couple Van Hanos and Jamian Julliano-VIllani their experience of life and their polarizing paintings moved into a higher gear after they met.